As writers and world travelers, one of the most common questions we get asked is, “How can I save money at Disney World?”

 So, what’s the best way to earn Southwest Airlines Rapid Rewards points?
 Sign up for the Chase Sapphire Preferred Card.

 Even if you weren’t traveling to Disney, the Chase Sapphire Preferred Card is almost always the first rewards card we recommend.
-You’ll earn a signup bonus of 50,000 Chase Ultimate Rewards points after spending $4,000 on the card in the first 3 months.
+You’ll earn a signup bonus of 60,000 Chase Ultimate Rewards points after spending $4,000 on the card in the first 3 months.
 Then, you can transfer your points to Southwest at a 1:1 ratio, giving you a little over 50,000 points to book your flights.
 (You earn points on your spending as well.)
-Since the $95 annual fee is waived for the first year, this costs you nothing but a few bucks in taxes and fees.
+There is a $95 annual fee, but the bonus points waaaay more than make up for it.

-If both you and your partner get the card and earn the bonus, you’ll have more than 100,000 Chase points.
-Depending on where you live, round-trip flights to Orlando often run about 15,000 Rapid Rewards points.
-So, a family of four could easily make it to Orlando on 100,000 points.
+If both you and your partner get the card and earn the bonus, you’ll have more than 120,000 Chase points.
+Depending on where you live, round-trip flights to Orlando often run about 15,000 Southwest Rapid Rewards points.
+So, a family of four could easily make it to Orlando on 120,000 points.

 Alternative Cards for Flights